beskay/universal-base-migration/scripts/claim-amount/README.md

 # Claim Amount Generator

-This directory contains scripts for calculating claim amounts for token migration.
+This directory contains scripts to generate claim amounts for a token migration based on snapshot balances.

-## Purpose
+## Overview

-The claim amount generator takes the token balances from a Solana snapshot and applies a conversion rate to determine how many tokens each address will receive on Base.
+The claim amount generator:
+1. Reads token balances from the Supabase database
+2. Calculates each user's proportional share of the claim pool
+3. Outputs a JSON file mapping addresses to claim amounts

 ## Setup